|Top Secret| Only use this if you want to find success in Facebook Groups…

 I’d like to introduce you to a simple and effective way to make friends who will give you money for your services or products, expand your network, encourage business to business exposure, and how to “share customers” between other businesses.

-If you’ve heard of Facebook Groups but never used them for your business, you are missing the boat… and the lake… and the state where the lake lives.
+If you’ve heard of Facebook Groups but have never used them for your business, you are missing the boat… and the lake… and the state where the lake lives.

 Facebook Groups are a dime a dozen, but we don’t want just any group, we want our group to be part of the Facebook Money Group.